 Scope 1 and 2 GHG emissions are direct emissions from sources owned or controlled by an entity, and indirect emissions from consumption of purchased electricity, heat or steam.
-We have assessed that the Scheme does not have Scope 1 and 2 emissions in this reporting period.
+Scope 1 and 2 GHG emissions do not pertain to MIS Manager disclosures because S461O of the Financial Markets Conduct Act 2013 defines MIS Managers as climate reporting entities in respect of the scheme they manage, therefore no disclosures are required.

 Scope 3 GHG emissions are other indirect GHG emissions not covered in Scope 2 that occur in the value chain of the Scheme, including the investments held by the Funds.
-The Funds' investments are the most significant source of GHG emissions.
+The Funds' investments are the most significant source of Scope 3 GHG emissions.
+The operational control GHG emissions consolidation approach is used.